 (c) a Cash Deposit into the Reserve Account.

-5.1.5 notifying BSCCo in writing of any requests made to Trading Parties under paragraph 5.1.4 no later than 15 Working Days prior to the expiry of the Letter of Credit that is the subject of such request.
+5.1.5 notifying BSCCo in writing of any requests made to Imbalance under paragraph 5.1.4 no later than 15 Working Days prior to the expiry of the Letter of Credit that is the subject of such request.

-5.1.6 monitoring the credit rating of issuing banks and, if at any time an issuing bank ceases to have the required credit rating specified by BSCCo, notify BSCCo and the relevant Trading Party immediately in writing and request the Trading Party to provide replacement Credit Cover within 5 Working Days of such notice.
-Such replacement Credit Cover may be provided by the Trading Party in one or more of the following ways:
+5.1.6 monitoring the credit rating of issuing banks and, if at any time an issuing bank ceases to have the required credit rating specified by BSCCo, notify BSCCo and the relevant Imbalance Party immediately in writing and request the Imbalance Party to provide replacement Credit Cover within 5 Working Days of such notice.
+Such replacement Credit Cover may be provided by the Imbalance Party in one or more of the following ways:

 (a) providing to the FAA a new Letter of Credit from an issuing bank with the required credit rating, valid for a period of not less than 3 months and for a monetary value at least equal to the current Letter of Credit (less the amount of any Cash Deposit provided pursuant to (b) below); or